therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

-  "modifiedBy": null,                   // who (or what) last modified this resource "name": "Banking Website",            // the name of this resource "notes": "",                          // notes for this resource "order": 2445916,                     // TODO: what does this integer represent?
-  "thumbnailID": "[UUID]",              // the unique ID of the thumbnail for this mockup "trashed": false                      // a boolean flag indicating if this is a trashed resource }
+  "modifiedBy": null,                   // who (or what) last modified this resource "name": "Banking Website",            // the name of this resource "notes": "",                          // notes for this resource "order": 2445916,                     // an absolute integer representing this resource's position "thumbnailID": "[UUID]",              // the unique ID of the thumbnail for this mockup "trashed": false                      // a boolean flag indicating if this is a trashed resource }